 Choosing an area of research for the Ph.D. dissertation and finding a faculty member to serve as dissertation advisor are crucial tasks that a beginning graduate student must complete during the first year.
 To aid students in this process, the Biology Department has a lab rotation program.
-This program exposes students to a variety of biological subdisciplines and research philosophies, and it helps students become integrated into our scientific community by introducing them to the personnel in different laboratories and, in some cases, different institutes.
+This program exposes students to a variety of biological subdisciplines and research philosophies, and it helps students become integrated into our scientific community by introducing them to the personnel in different laboratories and, in some cases, different Institutes.
 Through immersion in various lab groups during the first year, students gain a sound basis for choosing the lab best suited to their interests, personalities, and abilities and begin networking with faculty and other graduate students who will contribute to their research careers.

 Doctoral students are required to rotate in three different labs during their first year in residence.
-Exceptions are rare, and must be approved by the GAC member from the student's home research institute as well as by the director of that institute.
+Exceptions are rare, and must be approved by the GAC member from the student's home research institute as well as by the director of that Institute.
 As soon as it is practical (at least several weeks before the end of the term prior to the planned rotation), students should contact faculty member(s) whose labs they are considering for their next rotation to discuss possible rotation projects and to determine whether a rotation that term will be feasible.
 Students are encouraged to use the rotation program to explore as wide a range of biological subdisciplines as their interests dictate.
-They are permitted to rotate in labs of any institute or department.
-Except in extraordinary circumstances, a student will go to a different lab each term.
+They are permitted to rotate in labs of any Institute or Department.
+Except in extraordinary circumstances, which must be approved by the student's GAC representative and the Institute Director, a student will go to a different lab each term.

 Students typically choose a dissertation laboratory near the end of spring term and begin their dissertation research at the start of summer term following their first year.
-If a student has not selected a dissertation lab by the end of spring term, it may be possible for the student to arrange a fourth rotation in summer term, if approved by the GAC rep and the director of their home research institute.
-In some cases, a newly admitted student may start research during the summer before beginning the program, resulting in an extended fall rotation (interested students should contact faculty member(s) whose labs they are considering to see whether this is a possibility).
+If a student has not selected a dissertation lab by the end of spring term, it may be possible for the student to arrange a fourth rotation in summer term, if approved by the student's GAC representative and the Institute Director.
+In some cases, a newly admitted student may start research during the summer before beginning the program, resulting in an extended fall rotation or, in rare cases, a full summer rotation (interested students should contact faculty member(s) whose labs they are considering to see whether this is a possibility).
 For students who choose this option, the dissertation laboratory will still be selected at the end of spring term of the first year.
 For more information on choosing a dissertation advisor, see Selecting a Thesis Advisor and Dissertation Advisory Committee.
 Failure to identify a dissertation advisor (and have them agree to serve in this role) within the first year is regarded as insufficient progress and is grounds for termination (see Evaluation of Progress).